‘The assaults of adversity don’t weaken the spirit of a brave man.’ – Seneca

 Seneca was an amazing stoic philosopher who’s remembered for his life-changing moral essays.
 I read these essays to find out why many influential people love them, and I was amazed by the amazing pearls of wisdom they possessed.

 Seneca compares the brave man to boxers who match their strength with several, and not one opponent because they know that fighting several opponents will improve their skills.
-Seneca thus believes that brave men, just like boxers, seek challenges that will make them stronger.
+He thus believes that brave men, just like boxers, seek challenges that will make them stronger.

 Seneca advises all those facing severe hardships to realize that God considers them brave because he only sends such hardships to brave people.
 For as he writes, ‘Why is it that God afflicts the best men with ill health, or sorrow, or some other misfortune?
 For the same reason that in the army, the bravest men are assigned hazardous tasks.’